denniswon/super-audit/packages/example-project/LIGHTHOUSE-USER-GUIDE.md

 - **Zero Setup**: Works out of the box, no registration needed
 - **Decentralized**: Playbooks stored on IPFS, accessible to everyone
-- **Community Driven**: Share playbooks with the entire SuperAudit community
+- **Community Driven**: Share playbooks with the entire MrklTree community

 ### 🔒 Optional Private Storage